apollographql/apollo-server/docs/source/subscriptions.md

 As you can see Apollo Server 2.0 allows realtime data without invasive changes to existing code.
 For a full working example please have a look to this repo provided by [Daniele Zurico](https://github.com/daniele-zurico/apollo2-subscriptions-how-to)

-<h2 id="express">Express</h2>
+<h2 id="middleware">middleware</h2>
-If you already have an existing Express HTTP server (created with `createServer`), you can easily add subscriptions.
+If you already have an existing HTTP server (created with `createServer`), you can easily add subscriptions.
-For example: if your server is already running on port 3000 and accepts GraphQL HTTP connections (POST) you can expose the subscriptions:
+For example: if you have an Express server already running on port 3000 and accepts GraphQL HTTP connections (POST) you can expose the subscriptions:

 ```js
 const http = require('http');